1613-35 W. Chicago Ave.

 Chicago, IL 60622

 The historic Goldblatt Brothers Department Store building, constructed between 1921 and 1928, was the first store in the prominent regional department store chain founded by brothers Maurice and Nathan Goldblatt.
 The structure was designated a City Landmark in 1998 and underwent a complete renovation by the City of Chicago Public Building Commission.
-Goldblatt’s houses the offices of the Department of Consumer Services, the Mayor’s Office of Workforce Development, the Department of Human Services and the West Town Senior Satellite Center, operated by the Department on Aging.
+Goldblatt’s houses several City of Chicago department offices and the West Town Senior Satellite Center, operated by the Chicago Department of Family & Support Services.

 1985, Wood and mixed media, H 16 in. x W 14 in. x D 20 in.